- APPLICATIONS tracked by GATE
+APPLICATIONS tracked by GATE

 Cardinality (One-to-one): Each application is uniquely tracked by a specific gate, and each gate entry tracks a specific application.

 Participation (Total-total): Every application has a corresponding gate entry, and all gate entries are linked to applications.